kutinden/buyingacar/README.md

 - tax savings in some states.

 Most people think that tax savings on trade-ins is something that is significant (and dealerships like to make you believe this), in fact they are not that big  and well compensated by lower price of trade-in as compared to the private party price.
 The real reasons most people chose to do trade-ins and not do private sell are convenience and safety.
 Think about that when choosing trade-in over the private party sale.
-Consider how much you can pay for the convenience an safety to decide.
+Consider how much you can pay for the convenience anв safety to decide.

 Regarding tax break for Washington read https://dor.wa.gov/education/industry-guides/auto-dealers/trade-ins The price of your trade-in that you will negotiate with the dealer will be exempt from the sales tax that you will have to pay for your new car.
 This means that if you will have a trade-in, all OTD prices you currently have negotiated will have to be recalculated given that the taxable amount is different (you recalculate the tax value and the total cost you will pay).
 This has some interesting consequences.

 1. If you are doing trade-in the difference between tax rates in different counties becomes less important.
 The dealerships that you preferred as the ones that have the lowest tax rate may no longer have the best deal (assuming they all offer the same trade-in value, we will get to it later).

-2. If you are trading in a good car in a good conditon and low mileage (meaning that your trade-in price will be comparable to the price of the car you are buying) the best offer is not the one that saves you couple thousand dollars on the sale price of the new car, but the one that gives the best value for your trade-in.
+2. If you are trading in a good car in a good condition and low mileage (meaning that your trade-in price will be comparable to the price of the car you are buying) the best offer is not the one that saves you couple thousand dollars on the sale price of the new car, but the one that gives the best value for your trade-in.
 Tables have turned, now you are selling and they are buying.
-It is still same market economy in action with limited supply (your 1 good car) and multiple demand (several dealerships with OTD offers from step 9 who want a deal with you assuming you do not want trade in and waiting to be surprized)
+It is still same market economy in action with limited supply (your 1 good car) and multiple demand (several dealerships with OTD offers from step 9 who want a deal with you assuming you do not want trade in and waiting to be surprised)

 I assume that your car is in a good condition and has a reasonable mileage with maybe some minor repairs that are required (like, fixing scratches, fixing curb damage on wheels, replacing tires, deep detailing, maybe some minor bodywork like replacing the fender that you have postponed).